 Event Summary

-Two years on from the refreshed Equally Safe Strategy, and with the Victims, Witnesses, and Justice Reform (Scotland) Bill progressing through Parliament, Holyrood Insight’s timely digital conference will review progress made and explore future policy and funding priorities to eradicate male violence against women and girls.
+Two years on from the refreshed Equally Safe Strategy, and with the Victims, Witnesses, and Justice Reform (Scotland) Bill progressing through Parliament, the conference will review the progress made to eradicate male violence against women and girls.

-From prevention work to perpetrator pursual, hear about Police Scotland’s strategy to tackle violence and create safe spaces.
-We will cover potential reforms to the criminal justice system, including proposals to improve the experiences of vulnerable victims and witnesses and embed trauma-informed approaches across justice services.
+The Scottish Law Commission will cover potential reforms to civil justice responses to domestic abuse, including proposals to improve the experiences of vulnerable victims and witnesses and embed trauma-informed approaches across justice services.

-With one in five women in Scotland experiencing domestic abuse in their lifetime, we will consider the changes proposed in the incoming Criminal Justice Modernisation and Abusive Domestic Behaviour Reviews (Scotland) Bill and share best practice in tackling perpetrators of domestic abuse and reducing related homicides and suicides.
+With one in five women in Scotland experiencing domestic abuse in their lifetime, we will discover best practice in supporting victims and consider the changes proposed in the incoming Criminal Justice Modernisation and Abusive Domestic Behaviour Reviews (Scotland) Bill.

 Educating children and young people is one of the most powerful ways to break the cycle of VAWG.
 Hear directly from young people about emerging concerns including the impact of online misogynistic influencers.
 Explore what interventions work to support young people to understand consent, healthy relationships, and the signs of abusive behaviour.